 Where do you even begin?
 If time is kind, start by decluttering the space they’re in.
 Three to six months in advance will give you a great start on the process.

 - Sort old documents – Going through their filing cabinets and decades of documents is a good place to start, because paper piles up fast!
 Use a plastic bin and place all unwanted material in it.
 Save yourself time and take it to a facility that shreds and then recycles the paper.

 - Sort through kitchen items – Going through the kitchen and discarding and donating items will help the downsizing process immensely.
 The kitchen becomes a catch all for clutter, and going through each nook and cranny you’ll often find expired food items, an excess of plastic wrap and tin foil, and appliances that need to be donated.
 This is a fairly easy way to clear unwanted and unused items from the house.

-- Sort through the museum – Children like to store their stuff at their parents or the parents like to hold on to artifacts, but this is the time to clear the museum!
-If you, yourself have items there or any other siblings or family members, please ask them to get it promptly!
-Give them a deadline to remove their stuff and then discard if it’s not taken care of in the given time-frame.
+- Sort through the museum – Children like to store their stuff with their parents or the parents like to hold on to artifacts, but this is the time to clear the museum!
+If you, yourself have items there or any other siblings or family members, please ask them to get them promptly!
+Give them a deadline to remove their stuff and then discard if it’s not taken care of in the given time frame.

-At Harrison Moving, we understand the challenges of moving a senior into an assisted facility and we are here to offer compassionate and friendly moving care.
+At Harrison’s by Apple Moving, we understand the challenges of moving a senior into an assisted facility and we are here to offer compassionate and friendly moving care.

 Contact us today!